wp-plugins/timezonecalculator/readme.txt

 * based on PHP timezones database (please read the [FAQ](http://wordpress.org/extend/plugins/timezonecalculator/faq/) for further information)
 * fully optionpage-configurable
 * easy to integrate (ships with multi/sidebar- and dashboard-widget functionality as well as integrated timezones search function)
-* display clock in WordPress 3.1 Admin Bar
+* display clock in WordPress 3.1+ Admin Bar
 * display clock in Admin Menu header
-* possible to integrate in "Right Now" box on the dashboard or on the user's profile page
+* possible to integrate in "Right Now" box or to display as widget on the dashboard and on the user's profile page
-* Calculator section in tools-Menu with individual timezone-selection for every user
+* Calculator section in Tools-Menu with individual timezone-selection for every user
 * optional Ajax refresh (jQuery or Prototype)
 * fully compatible with [https/SSL/TLS-sites](http://codex.wordpress.org/Administration_Over_SSL)
 * drag and drop admin menu page